Dimitrijevs/postgres/README.md

 ## System requirements
 ### Operating System
-macOS 10 or later
+MacOS 10 or later

-### Hardware Requirements
+### Requirements
-Processor: Minimum: Dual core processor
+Processor: At least 2 core processor
-Recommended: Quad core processor or higher
+Recommended: 4 core processor or bigger

-### Memory (RAM)
+### Memory
-Minimum: 2 GB RAM for basic installations or small-scale usage
+Minimum: 2 GB RAM for basic installations or light weight usage
-Recommended: 4 GB or more for medium-scale usage
+Recommended: 4 GB or more for medium usage
-Large databases or high-performance applications: 8 GB or more
+Large databases or heavy applications: 8 GB or more

-### Disk Space
+### Space
-Installation Space: ~200 MB for PostgreSQL binaries and dependencies Database Storage: Minimum: 1 GB for small test databases
+Installation Space: around 200 MB for Postgres dependencies Database Storage: Minimum: 1 GB for small test databases
-Recommended: Reserve 10x the size of your data for indexes, logs, and additional operations Use SSD storage for faster read/write operations
+Recommended: Use SSD storage for faster read/write operations

 ## Installation